Our Top Picks

 - Pole lengths are limited

 The kit also includes a gooseneck adaptor for the brush, a brass adaptor to hook up to a water source, and a three-way split joint.
-The brush is almost 24 inches long, which makes washing large panels much easier than the foot-long brushes.
-The pole itself is lightweight aluminum, and, rather than extending to 1 or 2 different lengths, it can be used at any length from standard size to fully extended.
+The brush is almost 24 inches long, which makes washing large panels much easier than the foot-long brushes used on a smaller flexible solar panel.
+The extension pole itself is lightweight aluminum, and, rather than extending to 1 or 2 different lengths, it can be used at any length from standard size to fully extended.

 - Lightweight professional grade aluminum, good build quality